Saiprakashreddy14/MachineLearning/Classification/README.md

 	 CLASSIFICATION  is a Supervised Machine Learning technique for determining the class which the dependent variable belongs to based on the one or more independent variables.
-     Classification is used for predicting discrete responses.
+     Classification is used for predicting discrete responses .

 ## What are the Classification projects included in this repositry?